Skip to main content

 • Use specific topic names.

-• Add up to 20 realistic sample phrasings per topic.
+• Add 3–20 realistic sample phrasings per topic.

 • Keep replies short, helpful, and on-brand.